MichaelXF/js-confuser-website/src/docs/Getting_Started__2__Playground.md

 #### JSConfuser.ts

-The `JSConfuser.ts` can be edited by navigating to **Tools** > **Edit JSConfuser.ts**.
-The file serves a JSON representation for your obfuscator settings.
+The file `JSConfuser.ts` can be edited by navigating to **Tools** > **Edit JSConfuser.ts**.
+The file serves as a JSON representation for your obfuscator settings.
 The file is evaluated and can additionally include custom implementations.

 ---{header: "JSConfuser.ts"}
 var counter = 0;